catprisbrey/Godot4-ControllerTemplate/README.md

 - Create a CharacterBody3D node
 - Attach the NewCharacterBody3D.gd player script.
-- Add a camera as a child (or as a child of a SpringArm for 3rd person camera).
+- Add a camera (Fixed for topdown, as a child for FPS, or as a child of a SpringArm for TPS)
 - Place the camera/SpringArm height and distance to preference

 # Notes